 The right to erasure (also known as the ‘right to be forgotten’) of personal data;

 The right to object to the processing of personal data;

 The right of restriction to the processing of personal data;

 Rights in relation to automated decision making, including profiling.

 Further details on these rights and how data subjects may exercise their rights are contained in Roscommon County Council’s Data Subject Rights – Policy and Procedures .
 In addition a Subject Access Requests – Policy and Procedures document is available to assist data subjects with the process for accessing their personal data.

-In order to maximise transparency and give effect to the right of data subjects to be informed Roscommon County Council has developed a Corporate Privacy Statement.
-The purpose of this corporate statement is to describe, in simple terms, the personal data that Roscommon County Council collects from data subjects, why it needs the personal data, how it uses the personal data and how data subjects can interact with the County Council regarding their personal data.
+In order to maximise transparency and give effect to the right of data subjects to be informed, Roscommon County Council has developed an overall Corporate Privacy Statement and specific Privacy Statements for each of its Departments/Business Units.
+The purpose of these Privacy Statements is to describe, in simple terms, the personal data that Roscommon County Council collects from data subjects, why it needs the personal data, how it uses the personal data and how data subjects can interact with the County Council regarding their personal data.

 Roscommon County Council has implemented a range of technical and organisational security measures in order to safeguard the personal data under its control.
 However, on rare occasions, a breach of data security may occur for reasons such as accidental disclosure, equipment failure, loss or theft.
 It is the policy of Roscommon County Council to ensure that in the event of a personal data breach occurring that appropriate measures exist to facilitate: